top of page

 2014-2015

-In select wall and ceiling cavities, Aird also applied closed-cell spray polyurethane foam (SPF) to increase thermal performance and air sealing.
-SPF was the preferred material due to its:
+In select wall and ceiling assemblies, closed-cell spray polyurethane foam (SPF) was installed to enhance thermal performance and air sealing.
+These systems contributed to improved energy efficiency, moisture control, and overall building envelope performance.

 bottom of page